scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

                   blocks=(20, 20, 20),
                   )

-With that, we have a 3D array of shape 10,000 x 10,000 x 10,000 with the magnitudes of stars with a 2 light years resolution.
+With that, we have a 3D array of shape 20,000 x 20,000 x 20,000 with the number of stars with a 1 light year resolution.
 We can visualize it with the following code:

 To be completed ...